High winds heavily damage Greene County fire company building

-Mother Nature wreaked havoc on the Nemacolin Volunteer Fire Company in Greene County early Friday, unleashing dangerously high winds that resulted in uprooted trees crashing into the company building and caused heavy damage.
+Mother Nature wreaked havoc on the Nemacolin Volunteer Fire Company in Greene County early morning on Feb.
+18, unleashing dangerously high winds that resulted in uprooted trees crashing into the company building and caused heavy damage.

 “We are trying to get the building to where we can still hold our upcoming fish fries, so if anyone would like to donate we will have an account set up to try and help for any uncovered expenses,” Brozik said.

-A message posted on the fire company’s Facebook page states that a Cash Bash scheduled to be held on March 5 would have to be canceled because of the damage.
+However, Brozik said the fire company’s Cash Bash scheduled to be held on March 5 will not be canceled.

 Crews and volunteers worked throughout the day to clear debris.
 Late in the afternoon, Brozik said officials were trying to place coverings on the roof.